Posts Tagged: GIS Data

 What does this mean for ag?
 For cash-strapped agencies, researchers, and members of the public, losing access to a valuable dataset is never a good thing.
 But a lot of questions are still unknown.
 Collecting geospatial data is expensive, particularly for the entire USA, and as we've already seen with NAIP funding shortfalls can affect the quality and timeliness of the data.
 A lot of other data collection is funded through license models, which can work well if they are affordable and licenses tailored to the different needs of users.
 How will the state agencies who have been funding NAIP respond if FSA switches to a license model?
 Could other technologies fill the gap, such as the many commercial high resolution satellites that are now in orbit?
 Can political will be mobilized to convince USDA that collecting data that serves a public good is a good role for government, or has that cow left the barn?

 FSA needs to make a decision by May 1, 2018 whether or not to change the distribution model for the NAIP 2019 data (to be collected in summer 2019).
 They are currently collecting impact statements "to allow FSA leadership a clear understanding before they make the final decision".
+MapBox, the popular mapping engine, for example has come out strongly in favor of keeping NAIP open.
 If this affects you, please leave a comment below and also consider letting the FSA know how your work would be impacted, for better or worse, if NAIP data become licensed.